SaeqaSultani/capstone-project-/README.md

 Give a ⭐️ if you like this project!

 # Acknowledgments
+- Thank you to Cindy Sheen, the author of the original design of this site :[original design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)
 - Hat tip to anyone whose code was used
 - Inspiration
 - etc